-- Is the thermostat operating properly?
+- · Is the thermostat operating properly?

 - Are the blower compartment door(s) in place?

 - Is the furnace disconnect closed?

 - Has the circuit breaker tripped or the control board fuse burned open?

-- Is the gas turned on?
+- · Is the gas turned on?

 - · Are any manual reset switches open?

 - Is the filter dirty or plugged?

 - Is the flame sensor coated?
 (Remove and clean with steel wool.
 Do not use emery cloth or sandpaper!)

 - Are all the LED's on the furnace and motor control boards constantly ON?
-If not, refer to Tables 16 & 17 to determine fault condition.
+If not, refer to Table 16 & Table 17 to determine fault condition.

-IMPORTANT NOTE: The furnace will lock out after 5 failed attempts for ignition and will try again every hour if the call for heat remains.
+The furnace will lock out after 5 failed attempts for ignition and will try again every hour if the call for heat remains.

-- If the Inducer Blower is operating, and items above have been verified, check the Blower Limit Switch (Figure 40, page 50) and reset if necessary. - If the furnace operates when the Blower Limit Switch is reset, contact a qualified service technician to identify and repair the problem. - If the furnace still doesn't operate, check the Flame Roll-out Switches (Figure 40) and reset if necessary. - If the furnace operates when the Flame Rollout Switch is reset, contact a qualified service technician to identify and repair the problem.
+- If the Inducer Blower is operating, and items above have been verified, check the Blower Limit Switch and reset if necessary.
+See Figure 40 (page 50). - If the furnace operates when the Blower Limit Switch is reset, contact a qualified service technician to identify and repair the problem. - If the furnace still doesn't operate, check the Flame Roll-out Switches (Figure 40) and reset if necessary. - If the furnace operates when the Flame Rollout Switch is reset, contact a qualified service technician to identify and repair the problem.

 Diagnostic Description Green LED Red LED

 Control Fault (No Power) Off Off

 L1/Neutral Polarity Fault Flash Flash

-1 Hour Lockout Alternating Flash
+1 Hour Lockout Alternati ng Flash

 Normal Operation On On

 Pressure Switch Closed Fault On Flash

 Pressure Switch Open Fault Flash On

 Open Limit Switch Fault Flash Off

 Motor Fault On Off

 Diagnostic Description Yellow LED

-Low Flame Sensor Signal Continuo us Flash
+Low Flame Sensor Signal Continuous Flash

 Flame Present On